awsdocs/aws-php-developers-guide/doc_source/ses-sender-policy.rst

 List Authorized Senders
 =======================

-List the sending authorization policies that are associated with a specific email identity or domain identity in the current AWS Region.
+To list the sending authorization policies that are associated with a specific email identity or domain identity in the current AWS Region use the :SES-api:`ListIdentityPolicies <API_ListIdentityPolicies>`operation.

 **Imports**